 Look at what these experts have to say about Electric Dog Collars:

 “No comparable techniques or tools currently available can match the efficacy and safety of the e-collar for establishing safe and reliable off-lead control.
-If minimising the intensity, duration, and frequency of aversive stimulation during training is recognised as a significant factor in the definition of humane dog training, then the radio controlled e-collar must be ranked as one of the most humane dog-training tools currently available.”
+If minimizing the intensity, duration, and frequency of aversive stimulation during training is recognized as a significant factor in the definition of humane dog training, then the radio-controlled e-collar must be ranked as one of the most humane dog-training tools currently available.”

 —Steven R. Lindsay, Handbook of Applied Dog Behavior and Training, Volume 3, Procedures and Protocols, 2005, Blackwell Publishing, p.
 586